f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

     Public Cloud deployments ([AWS](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-and-amazon-web-services-setup-6-0-0.html)/[Azure](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-and-msft-azure-setup-6-0-0.html)):

-    - Make sure you deploy the instances with min 2 NICs (AWS and Azure)
+    - Deploy the instances with min 2 NICs (AWS and Azure)
-    - Create an EIP and assign it to the primary interface (AWS)
+    - Create an EIP and assign it to the primary interface for each instances (AWS)
-    - Make sure you have the private key of the Key Pairs selected (AWS and Azure)
+    - Make sure you have the private key of the Key Pairs selected used by the instances (AWS and Azure)
-    - Make sure the network security group is correctly setup (AWS and Azure)
+    - Configure the network security group for the ingress rules on each instances (AWS and Azure)

       Example: (10.1.0.0/16 being the subnet of the BIG-IQ/DCD)